Privacy Statement

 What is the purpose of Lånekassen’s processing of personal data?

-• that the conditions for providing educational support are met
+• controle that the conditions for providing educational support are met

-• contributing to ensuring that the appeals committee and Parliamentary Ombudsman has the correct information, such that they may process appeals
+• contribute to ensuring that the appeals committee and The Parliamentary Ombud has the correct information, such that they may process appeals

-• using personal data as a basis for developing services and rules
+• use personal data as a basis for developing services and rules

-• using personal data in connection with statutory tasks such as budget, accounts, statistics and reporting to authorities
+• use personal data in connection with statutory tasks such as budget, accounts, statistics and reporting to authorities

-• disclosing personal data to the authorities of other countries for control purposes
+• disclose personal data to the authorities of other countries for control purposes

-• disclosing personal data to other public authorities who have a legal basis for collection
+• disclose personal data to other public authorities who have a legal basis for collection

-• offering correct and relevant information on the educational support schemes
+• offer correct and relevant information on the educational support schemes

-• analysing information on the use of lanekassen.no and Dine sider in order to provide easy to use, fast and correct services
+• analyse information on the use of lanekassen.no and Dine sider in order to provide easy to use, fast and correct services

 What is Lånekassens basis for processing personal data?

 Lånekassen must process personal data in order to process applications for support and follow up repayment of student loans.
 Without personal data we cannot link the application or customer relationship to an actual person.
-We have legal authority in the Student Financial Aid Act including regulations for all processing of personal data, and this also includes processing of special categories of personal data and punishable offences.
+All our processing of personal data requires a legal basis, known as the legal basis for processing.
+Since Lånekassen is a public authority with tasks assigned to us under the Student Financial Aid Act and its regulations, many of our data processing activities will fall under the legal basis for processing “necessary for the performance of a task carried out in the public interest or in the exercise of official authority” as outlined in the General Data Protection Regulation (GDPR).

 Which personal data is used in processing?